LakeMLB: Data Lake Machine Learning Benchmark: Auxiliary-table Strategies (PT/DA/FA)

 \subsection{Pre-training-based Strategy}

 PT is applicable to all six datasets in this benchmark because it does not require the target and auxiliary tables to share an identical label space.
-The key idea is to first pretrain on the auxiliary table to obtain a more generalizable parameter initialization and representation, and then fine-tune the model on the target table under the supervised objective, thereby improving downstream classification performance on the target-table test set.
+The key idea is to first pre-train on the auxiliary table to obtain a more generalizable parameter initialization and representation, and then fine-tune the model on the target table under the supervised objective, thereby improving downstream classification performance on the target-table test set.

-PT follows a two-stage pipeline, \emph{auxiliary-table pretraining} $\rightarrow$ \emph{target-table fine-tuning}, as summarized below: \begin{itemize} \item \textbf{Auxiliary-table pretraining:} We pretrain the model on the full auxiliary table.
-The pretraining objective and training details follow the default configuration of the corresponding method (e.g., self-supervised representation learning for tabular data). \item \textbf{Target-table fine-tuning:} We fine-tune the model on the target-table training set, and use the target-table validation set for early stopping and hyper-parameter selection.
+PT follows a two-stage pipeline, \emph{auxiliary-table pre-training} $\rightarrow$ \emph{target-table fine-tuning}, as summarized below: \begin{itemize} \item \textbf{Auxiliary-table pre-training:} We pre-train the model on the full auxiliary table.
+The pre-training objective and training details follow the default configuration of the corresponding method (e.g., self-supervised representation learning for tabular data). \item \textbf{Target-table fine-tuning:} We fine-tune the model on the target-table training set, and use the target-table validation set for early stopping and hyper-parameter selection.
 Final results are reported only on the target-table test set. \end{itemize}